kartik0920/DSA-2.0/README.md

 ## Acknowledgments

 - I would like to thanks [Love Babbar](https://github.com/loveBabbar) for making such Good course on and providing it free to the people .
 This is literally one of the best DSA course.
 I think you should check this course as well.
-Course link is provided above.
+Course link is provided above in Description.

 ## Help